artamonovkirill/functional-programming-in-scala/README.md

-# funcional-programming-in-scala
+# functional-programming-in-scala
-Exercises from Functional Programming in Scala with some testing experiments on top
+Exercises from Functional Programming in Scala with some testing experiments on top:

+* Spock specs
+* ScalaTest/ScalaCheck